sameerbintaher/education-sameer/README.md

 i.
 You will find the education and business service <br><hr> ii.
 You can apply best university worldwide by discussing with consultant<br><hr> iii.
 You can start your business by taking great advise from consultant <br><hr> iv.
-You can develope your programming and graphic knowledge by taking any course from this website.
+You can develope your programming and graphic knowledge by taking any course from this website. <br><hr>
 v.
 This is Completely responsive for mobile devices <br><hr>

 So!!
 Why late?
 Start your dream  with SamPro Education and Consultancy.